What is a WheelWally made of?

 Your WheelWally can hold one bike.
 Your truck bed can hold one, or two, WheelWallies.

-What features make the WheelWally unique?
+What makes the WheelWally unique?

 What are Omni straps?